Back to Blog

 The platform separates transactional and broadcast email into different "message streams," which protects your critical transactional messages from being affected by marketing campaigns.
 Emails typically arrive within seconds, which matters for time-sensitive content like authentication codes or payment notifications.

 For Lovable projects where you primarily need reliable transactional email, Postmark excels.
 The API is clean, documentation is thorough, and deliverability rates are industry-leading.
+Their 45-day message retention and detailed delivery analytics help with debugging when messages do not arrive as expected.

 Where it falls short: The broadcast (marketing) features are basic.
 Limited automation, basic segmentation.
 Postmark will reject you if your content does not meet their standards.
 This protects deliverability but limits use cases.
 No free tier for testing.